57 Best Chinese Movies of All Time [Fresh for 2024]

 The Suzhou River near Shanghai is a polluted waterway flowing with secrets.
 The main character rides his motorcycle alongside it every day, delivering packages all over the city for his clients—no questions asked.

-One day, he gets a request to pick up a criminal’s teenaged daughter and drop her off at her aunt’s place.
+One day, he gets a request to pick up a criminal’s teenage daughter and drop her off at her aunt’s place.
 The girl suspects that she’s being kidnapped for ransom, so she jumps into the river and drowns herself.

 Charged with murder, the motorcycle courier serves several years in prison.
 After he’s released, he meets a nightclub worker who’s a spitting image of the criminal’s dead daughter.